 Coaching career: Germany, Bayer 04 Leverkusen, Kuwait, Scotland, Nigeria, Azerbaijan

 • Retired from playing in 1979, having made 419 Bundesliga appearances for Gladbach, scoring 32 goals.
-Also won 96 caps for West Germany, at the time a tally second only to his contemporary, Franz Beckenbauer.
+Also earned 96 caps for West Germany, at the time a tally second only to his contemporary Franz Beckenbauer.

-• Oversaw various West Germany age-group selections from 1979 to 1990; assistant coach to Beckenbauer at the 1990 World Cup triumph in Italy before becoming first coach of Germany following reunification.
+• Oversaw various West Germany age-group selections from 1979 to 1990; was assistant coach to Beckenbauer at the 1990 World Cup triumph in Italy before becoming head coach of Germany following reunification.

-• Had eight years in charge of Nationalmannschaft, winning EURO '96 while reaching quarter-finals of 1994 and 1998 World Cups; quit in September 1998.
+• Had eight years in charge of the Nationalmannschaft, winning EURO '96 while reaching the quarter-finals of the 1994 and 1998 World Cups; quit in September 1998.

-• After brief spell as a Bundesliga trainer, with Leverkusen in 2000/01, he has coached four national teams; took charge of Azerbaijan in April 2008, helping them finish their unsuccessful 2010 World Cup qualifying campaign with a 2-0 win in Liechtenstein and a 1-1 draw at home to Russia.
-Signed a new contract for two more years on 10 November 2009.
+• After a brief spell as a Bundesliga trainer, with Leverkusen in 2000/01, he coached Kuwait, Scotland and Nigeria.
+Took the Azerbaijan helm in April 2008, helping them finish their 2014 World Cup qualifying campaign with a four-game unbeaten run, and signed a new deal in December 2013 to lead the side for a further two years.